Strong Coupling to Two-Dimensional Anderson Localized Modes

-In conclusion, we have demonstrated numerically the strong coupling regime between a resonant scatterer (or emitter) and an Anderson localized mode in two dimensions.
-The numerical results are in perfect agreement with a coupled-mode scattering theory in which the parameters of the localized mode are extracted from a spectrum of the LDOS.
-We have also shown that the strong coupling threshold can be expressed in terms of the Thouless conductance and the Purcell factor.
-This analysis connects key concepts in transport theory and cavity QED, and might inspire the design of samples for the observation of strong coupling to Anderson localized modes in photonics, or with other kind of waves.
+In conclusion, we have demonstrated numerically the strong coupling regime between a resonant scatterer and an Anderson localized mode for electromagnetic waves in two dimensions.
+The numerical results are in perfect agreement with a coupled-mode theory in which the parameters of the localized mode are extracted from a spectrum of the LDOS.
+The strong coupling threshold has been expressed in terms of the Thouless conductance and the Purcell factor.
+From the fundamental point of view, Eq.~(\ref{inegalite_Fp_g}) establishes an interesting connection between concepts in transport theory and cavity QED.
+On the practical side, it shows that once localization is reached ($g < 1$), the strong coupling criterion is not restrictive.
+For a resonant scatterer with a linewidth on the order of the averaged mode spacing (that on average is in coincidence with only one mode), the criterion is equivalent to having a Purcell factor $F_p > 1$.
+Although this criterion is rigorous only statistically, it provides a simple rule that could be useful in practice for the design and/or the analysis of future experiments aiming at demonstrating or using (classical or quantum) strong coupling with Anderson localized electromagnetic waves.

 We acknowledge S. Bidault, Y. De Wilde, V. Krachmalnicoff, J.J.
-S\'aenz and P. Sebbah for fruitful discussions.
-This work is supported by LABEX WIFI (Laboratory of Excellence within the French Program "Investments for the Future") under reference ANR-10-IDEX-0001-02 PSL*.
+S\'aenz, P. Sebbah, C. Vanneste and K.~Vynck for fruitful discussions.
+This work is supported by LABEX WIFI (Laboratory of Excellence within the French Program "Investments for the Future") under references ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*.